dgraham/mute-github-thread/README.md

 # Mute GitHub Mail Threads

-Do you use OS X Mail to read GitHub issue and pull request notification emails?
+Do you use macOS Mail to read GitHub issue and pull request notification emails?
 Wish you could mute discussions that don't interest you?
 Well, you're in the right place!

 ## Installation